joseppino/msg/README.md

 # msg
-A SvelteKit project for finding mutual games on your Steam friends list.
+A SvelteKit + TypeScript project for finding mutual games on your Steam friends list.